Chase Date: May 22, 2016

 We continued south another mile and witnessed a big multivortex including a spin up on the dirt road right next to the front of my car.
 I had dropped a couple SN reports and eventually tried calling the Midland office but had difficulty because my phone screen had gotten wet.

-Eventually I got ahead of MAF as they were issuing (finally) the tornado warning.
+Eventually I got ahold of the Midland NWS office as they were issuing (finally) the tornado warning.
 I continued south as the multi vortex grew bigger and became rain wrapped.
 The storm had taken a hard right to the south (although I hadn’t realized it was going due South yet) and the tornado even traveled perhaps a little bit to the west of south.

 It grew into a large wedge near I-20 and crossed it, apparently throwing some vehicles off the road.
 Due to lack of roads we had to take I-20 east and ended up taking the US87 bypass road which didn’t appear to even be open at the time, but it allowed us to get further south then west.